dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

     endorsementdb.com</a>.
 </p>

+This time, only three predictions were wrong: Michigan (a tie), Virginia (small Trump margin), and Wisconsin (a tie).
+The result is still a Trump victory -- even ignoring Wisconsin and Michigan -- but with a smaller margin: 292 to 220.

-This model is more reasonable in its assumptions -- namely, that the feelings of members of Congress towards the presidential candidates can influence, or otherwise reflect, the feelings of their constituents -- and the predictions are a definite improvement over the baseline model.
+This model is more reasonable in its implications -- namely, that the feelings of members of Congress towards the presidential candidates can influence, or otherwise reflect, the feelings of their constituents -- and the predictions are a definite improvement over the baseline model.
 However, the presence of